What Will A Reconstructed Notre Dame Look Like? The Answer Is Up For Debate

 Rather than modernizing, "I think we have to be more Gothic than ever," Nouvel said.

-Didier Durand from Pierrenoel, a stone specialist group working on the cathedral, suggests Macron's five-year deadline for reconstruction will only be met if Notre Dame is restored to its identical former state.
+Didier Durand from Pierrenoel, a stone specialist group working on the cathedral, suggests Macron's five-year deadline for reconstruction will be met only if Notre Dame is restored to its identical former state.

 But it is "way too early" to think about reconstruction, warns Thierry Zimmer, the deputy director of the Historical Monuments Research Laboratory, part of the French Ministry of Culture.
 "We are not sure we have completely saved the cathedral yet," he explained.

-Before reconstruction can begin, debris still has to be removed from inside the cathedral and the ceiling vaults stabilized.
+Before reconstruction can begin, debris still has to be removed from inside the cathedral and the ceiling vaults must be stabilized.
 And restoring Notre Dame exactly as it was might not even be possible, Zimmer says.
 His team is analyzing the rubble and will advise architects and officials on materials.

 Geologists from Zimmer's lab will have to find stones with the same characteristics as the originals damaged in the fire.